m2ym/optima/README.md

 ---------------------------

 You can define your own constructor patterns by using `OPTIMA.CORE` package.
-Firstly, define a data structore for the constructor pattern.
+Firstly, define a data structure for the constructor pattern.

     (defstruct (my-cons-pattern (:include constructor-pattern)